zderApfel/RoU/README.md

 * Full Metal Jacket with Enhanced Penetration (FMJ +p) - Full Metal Jacket rounds with slightly higher AP damage but slightly lower HP damage
 * Tracer (T) - Guarantees a green tracer for your bullet.
 Can help with shot placement.
 Also has slightly increased HP damage
 * Armor Piercing (AP) - Expensive cartridge with very high BP damage but lower HP damage
-* Sub-Sonic (S) - Exotic cartridge with extremely low sound when firing, at the expense of slow muzzle velocity.
-This is an exceedingly rare type of ammo that is usually only afforded to elite military units

 There's also a few variants exclusive to shotgun ammo: